Lickability/swift-best-practices/Model.md

 *Models* are the applications dynamic data structure, independent of the user interface.
 They directly manage the data and business logic of the application.

 ### Key Considerations
-* Structures your data in a reliable form and prepares it based on controllers instructions
+* *Models* can structure your data in a reliable form and prepare it based on the controllers instructions.
 * They are **not** responsible for retrieving data from the persistence or network layers.
 * Mutability on models should be avoided, opting instead to recreate the model when information changes.
-Mutable models can create weird bugs when data is being accessed from multiple threads.
-In cases where data is being managed in its own context or object (i.e Realm, Core Data), mutability is encouraged.
+Mutable models can create race conditions when data is being simultaneously written and read across multiple threads or queues.

 ### Interaction Diagram
 ![architecturediagramsmodel](https://user-images.githubusercontent.com/16432044/41422895-ecc46a86-6fc7-11e8-8719-ff2d0134f47d.png)